-I recently mentioned my perfectionism defect in a group setting where is was misconstrued by another’s ego to mean that I thought I was perfect and then spread like wildfire down a useless vein of gossip.
-Of course I didn’t respond and instead thought to myself ‘if this person only knew’.
-But she never will, and I’m grateful for the experience for it inspired this post.
+I recently mentioned my perfectionism in a group setting where it was misconstrued by another to mean that I thought I was perfect, when in reality I meant it from a space of something I was working through.
+It then proceeded to spread like wildfire down a useless vein of gossip.

-I’d love to hear about how’ve you’ve overcome perfectionism or any other self sabotaging quality in the comments below!
+I’d love to hear about how you’ve overcome perfectionism or any other self sabotaging quality in the comments below!

 One CommentLeave a Reply